Opetushallitus/scala-schema/README.md

 )
 ```

-You can add support for your custom annotations too, if you wish.
+You can add your custom annotations too, if you wish.
 Like

 ```scala
 object ExampleWithCustomAnnotations extends App {